 To this menu you only need to add the protein source of your choice and other carbohydrate sources such as brown rice, legumes, whole grains, and plant-based fats to complete a balanced eating plan.

 Until someone less is faced with terrible hair loss, trying home remedies is highly recommended.
-If the natural mode of treatment does not work, opt for dermatologist treatments such as transplantation, etc. can be processed.
+If the natural mode of treatment does not work, opt for dermatologist treatments such as hair transplantation, etc. can be processed.
 But before that, following popular natural and home remedies can come in handy.